Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

 The average and final performances are summarised in Table \ref{tab: significance}.
 For DRQN, the single policy has a lifetime average performance of $0.016$, and including multiple policies improves the lifetime average performance monotonically with increasing number of policies, with a factor ranging between 3, for the unadaptive 2-policy learner with its performance of $0.049$, and 20, for the 18-policy learner with its performance of $0.309$.
-All learners with multiple policies, including both adaptive and unadaptive conditions and all settings of $N_{\pi} \in \{2,4,9,18\}$, are able to improve on the lifetime average performance with significance effects.
-Including multiple policies is also beneficial for PPO but it has a smaller effect, although unadaptive policy selection with higher settings of the number of policies typically yield significant effects compared to lower settings.
-However, all conditions have a performance ranging between $0.60$-$0.90$, which is 1-1.5 times the performance of the single policy condition.
-The single policy PPO performs higher than the single policy DRQN, by a factor 4 for the lifetime average performance, but the multiple policy PPO conditions have a performance 2-3 times lower than the multiple policy DRQN conditions.
+All learners with multiple policies, including both adaptive and unadaptive conditions and all settings of $N_{\pi} \in \{2,4,9,18\}$, are able to improve on the lifetime average performance with significant effects.
+A higher number of policies is also beneficial for PPO but it has a smaller effect: all conditions have a performance ranging between $0.60$-$0.90$, which is 1--1.5 times the performance of the single policy condition, even though some effects are significant (e.g. compare unadaptive policy selection with high versus low number of policies).
+The single policy PPO has four times the lifetime average performance of the single policy DRQN but multi-policy DRQN conditions have 2--3 times the lifetime average performance of multi-policy PPO conditions.

 The final performance yields results similar to the lifetime average, with two notable exceptions.
 First, the variability is much higher, resulting in higher $p$-values and a lower confidence in the results.
 Second, the single policy approach in DRQN deteriorates strongly, down to $0.002$, despite the other final performances being in the range of $0.072$, for the unadaptive 2-policy, to $0.323$, for the 18-policy DRQN approach.
 This means that the improvement obtained by including multiple policies is between 35 and 133 times in performance.
 By contrast, the single policy approach for PPO has not deteriorated and scores similarly to its lifetime average, $0.055$.